zena59/file-locker/README.md

 usage:
 desktop icon is named as LOC
-one can change it by browsing to.local/share/appication/azusal7898.desktop and changing name = LOC
+one can change it by browsing to.local/share/appication/azusal7898.desktop and change the name = LOC
 !warning do not change name of .desktop file

 **!Default password = zena**